sarthi2395/ShinyCapture/README.md

 library(ShinyCapture)

 ui <- fluidPage(
-  #Add this function on your UI to invoke the scripts
+  #Add this function in your UI part of the code to load the scripts
   useShinyCapture(),
   titlePanel("ShinyCapture - A Demo"),